Three year journey

 Thanks for reading,

-Reuse notice: you may use this information in lessons.
-You may also quote a short excerpt of this content online with attribution and a link to this site, but you may not copy and publish this post in its entirety.
+Reuse notice: you are free to print for personal use or non-commercial use with friends or in lessons, share this post link anywhere, quote a short excerpt with attribution and a link to this site, but you may not use this post in its entirety on your own page.
 Thank you for caring about copyright.